Foundation Of The Diocese

 The first Convent in Lanesboro’ on the Longford road

-The sisters living accommodation was a small rented roadside house on the outskirts of the town.
-In January 1956 the sisters moved to the renovated School in town.
-In November 1956 a few of the sisters moved out to Rathcline House and motored into to School each day.
+The Sisters living accommodation was a small rented roadside house on the outskirts of the town.
+In January 1956 the Sisters moved to the renovated School in town.
+In November 1956 a few of the Sisters moved out to Rathcline House and motored into School each day.

 In 1978 the Sisters of Mercy in the Diocese with their Overseas Foundations came together as one Congregation known as – The Sisters Of Mercy, Ardagh and Clonmacnoise.